 Since the wright brothers inaugural flight at Kitty Hawk in 1903, aircraft have come a long way.
 Aeronautical engineers work on aircraft which operate within the earth's atmosphere, while astronomical engineers deal with space craft which operate outside the earth's atmosphere.

-o design and develop air and space craft often called aerospace engineers, may be experts in a variety of disciplines, including aerodynamics, propulsion, thermodynamics, structures, acoustics, or guidance and control systems.
+The people who design and develop air and space craft often called aerospace engineers, may be experts in a variety of disciplines, including aerodynamics, propulsion, thermodynamics, structures, acoustics, or guidance and control systems.

 Since their designs are responsible for the safety of both people and equipment, aeronautical and astronautical engineers must be highly skilled, and typically need advanced post-college education and training.
 Developing new technologies to compete I the defense and private aviation industries can be a challenging job.